 12. Know Your Rights

-Familiarize yourself with your rights as an accessible tourist.
+Familiarize yourself with your rights as a differently-abled tourist.
 Each country’s airports have different clauses and rights for disabled travel – go through the rules and laws based on your destination.
 In general, flight attendants cannot discriminate based on a disability and cannot ban you from the flight unless they deem you as a threat to other passengers – this can be contested in court if found unfair and discriminatory.
 You can take up complaints with the Complaints Resolution Desk, the HR personnel, or Airport Assistance in case of problems.

 13. Have a Backup Plan